yang-shuai-yu/TextGenAdvTrack-2025Spring/AI_Text Detection/README.md

 ## 📈 Evaluation Metrics
 Models are evaluated based on:
 - AUC: Area Under the ROC Curve for the unified dataset (combines both human and machine text detection)
+- Acc.(%): Accuracy percentage (correctly classified samples / total samples)
 - F1: F1 score measuring the balance between precision and recall
-- Prec: Precision (true positives / (true positives + false positives))
-- Rec: Recall (true positives / (true positives + false negatives))
-- FP: False Positives count (texts incorrectly identified as human-written)
-- FN: False Negatives count (texts incorrectly identified as machine-generated)
-- Avg Time (s): Processing time per example
+- Final_Score = 0.6 * AUC + 0.3 * Acc.(%)  + 0.1 * F1) / 100

-The leaderboard ranks teams by AUC in descending order.
-Higher values for AUC indicate better performance.
+The leaderboard ranks teams by Final_Score in descending order.
+Higher values indicate better performance.

 ## ⚠️ Caution
 1. Do not modify the column names in the output files
+2. Do not change the order of the data or it will affect the evaluation results
-2. Higher probability scores should indicate higher likelihood of human authorship
+3. Higher probability scores should indicate higher likelihood of human_text.
+Please check the 'utils/model_utils.py' to get the correct result
-3. The leaderboard ranks teams by Combined AUC in descending order

 ## 🔧 Available Models
 - `argugpt`: SJTU-CL/RoBERTa-large-ArguGPT-sent
-- `openai`: openai-community/roberta-base-openai-detector
-- `radar`: SJTU-CL/RoBERTa-large-ArguGPT
 - tips: you can load models from 'huggingface' or 'local'.